arontaupe/aron.petau.net/_posts/2017-01-01-philosophy.md

 I think the discussion around whether safe spaces are an effective tool that is appropriate on top is a rather current and ongoing one.
 In so many other words, Dorlin here opens up the idea that the creation of a safe space always implies a hostile "outside" or other space.
 Further, Dorling sees as problematic that safe spaces will often experience problematic situations when trying to self-govern.
 The line of thought here is that safe spaces often explicitly reject the authority of traditional state bodies, since those exactly are identified as the oppressive force.
 This is problematic because then the community inside the safe space has to recreate social norms from scratch and qua definition of a safe space end up being much more restrictive and monitoring, tapping also into potentially extreme measurements for "enforcing" safety.
-Dorlin notes that by doing this, societal oppressive norms can end up becoming reproduced though the very instance created to shelter from it.
+Dorlin notes that by doing this, societal oppressive norms can end up becoming reproduced through the very instance created to shelter from it.
 I think this opens up 2 points worth discussing:
-Are there limits to self-governance of leftist groups?
-How can self governance be made possible without recreating some hierarchy or other?
+Are there limits to the self-governance of leftist groups?
+How can self-governance be made possible without recreating some hierarchy or other?
 Does this ignore that safe spaces can sometimes be essential for survival?
 According to Dorlin, the alternative seems to be to instead of building sheltered, isolated safe spaces, the fight has to occur in the public, transforming the entire space without the necessity for exclusive logic.
 How can we argue this?
-Could there be a oppressed position from whence any aggressive stance towards the public forbids itself?
+Could there be an oppressed position from whence any aggressive stance towards the public forbids itself?
 (I think there is!)
 For me this seems like putting the entire burden of transformational potential on the oppressed individual, enabling a position like: "Well, the person did not object or introduce change, so the person implied consent."
 Will a public fight cause more harm being fought than it will save after introducing change?
 And who are we to calculate this beforehand?

 created by Aron Petau on Sunday 05.
 December 2021, 15:52